Battle of Smolensk (1812): Casualties

 Barclay de Tolly claimed 4,000 Russian casualties, while Bogdanovich spoke of 6,000 hors de combat.
 Docturov's VI Corps had 16,800 men available prior to the battle but only 6,000 capable of combat at its end, which would mean 10,800 casualties for one Russian corps alone.
 Prince Eugen of Württemberg's division lost 1,300 men alone.
 Gaston Bodart gave 6,000. whilst David Chandler estimates them as 12,000–14,000.
 Alexander Mikaberidze suggests 10,000 Russian casualties at Smolensk.

 Napoleon claimed 700 French killed and 3,100–3,200 wounded.
 His estimate is disputed, as I Corps alone under Lobau lost 6,000.
 Chandler puts French losses at 10,000, while Mikaberidze also suggested 10,000.
 Bodart listed 10,000.
 Russian authors claimed the French losses were as high as 20,000.

 Aftermath

 The Tsar replaced the unpopular Barclay de Tolly with Kutuzov, who took over the army on 29 August at Tsaryovo-Zaymishche and ordered his men to prepare for battle.
 Kutuzov understood that Barclay's decision to retreat had been correct, but the Tsar, the Russian troops and Russia could not accept further retreat.
-His order to search for a battleground eastwards led subsequently to the Battle of Borodino.
+His order to search for a battleground eastwards led subsequently to the Battle of Lubino and Borodino.

 Legacy

-The Battle of Smolensk is commemorated on the Tomb of the Unknown Soldier in Warsaw, with the inscription "SMOLENSK 17 VIII 1812".
+The Battle of Smolensk is commemorated on the Tomb of the Unknown Soldier in Warsaw, with the inscription SMOLENSK 17 VIII 1812.